Library Services for Law Students

 Borrow from Other Libraries: For requesting books and articles not available in the Legal Research Center.

-Course Reserves: Materials placed on course reserve by faculty can be checked out at the circulation desk.
+Course Reserves: Materials placed on course reserve by faculty can be checked out at the library assistance desk.
 The link provides a list of all available course reserve material.

 Past Exams: Many law school professors have made their past exams available for download using your Drexel username and password.